noi-techpark/davinci-innovation-scoreboard-api/README.md

 # Innovation Scoreboard

+The innovation scoreboard is a project that aims to visualize the innovation data form South Tyrol and other Italien regions in a user friendly way.

-This repository contains the sourcecode for the innovation scoreboard backend REST API.
+This repository contains the source code for the innovation scoreboard backend.

 ## Table of contents